jwzhanggy/tinyBIG/docs/examples/text/imdb.md

 For the IMDB dataset that KAN fails as introduced before, in this example, we will build a 3-layer RPN model with `identity_expansion`, `lorr_reconciliation` and `zero_remainder` to identify the polarity of the review comments.

+The script code and model configuration files are provided as follows.
 We use `mps` as the device in the config file for this example.

 -------------------------